 Shoulder pain is the

 Sometimes, shoulder and arm pain have nothing to do with exercise or injury.
-Unexplained shoulder and arm pain can sometimes be a symptom of a heart attack.
+Unexplained shoulder and arm pain can be a symptom of a heart attack.

 Injuries associated with swimmer’s shoulder include:

-- Labral injuries: A tear in a piece of cartilage called the labrum, which sits inside the shoulder socket.
+- Labral injuries: A tear occurs in a piece of cartilage called the labrum, which sits inside the shoulder socket.